-Sub-Section 1: General Provisions
+Sub-Section 1: General

-General Provision
+Rule 30 General Provision

-- (1) In the conduct of an investigation of a crime falling within the jurisdiction of the Specialist Chambers, the Specialist Prosecutor may: - (a) question victims, witnesses and suspects, and record their statements; - (b) collect evidence and conduct on-site investigations; - (c) seek the assistance of Third States and international organisations or other entities; - (d) undertake measures provided for in Rule 31 to Rule 36; - (e) undertake other measures provided for in as Rule 37 to Rule 38. - (2) During an investigation, the Specialist Prosecutor shall ensure: - (a) the safety and protection of victims, witnesses and other persons at risk on account of information provided, cooperation with or employment by the Specialist Prosecutor; and - (b) the protection of the privacy of any person. - (3) Where investigative measures may infringe fundamental rights provided for in Chapter II of the Constitution, the Specialist Prosecutor shall request the authorization of a Panel by setting forth: - (a) the grounds for such measures; - (b) the manner in which they may infringe such rights; and - (c) any proposed counterbalancing safeguards.
+- (1) In the conduct of an investigation of a crime falling within the jurisdiction of the Specialist Chambers, the Specialist Prosecutor may: - (a) question victims, witnesses and suspects, and record their statements; - (b) conduct on-site investigations, collect evidence, undertake expert examinations thereof and conduct such other investigative activities as necessary; - (c) seek the assistance of Third States and international organisations or other entities; - (d) undertake investigative measures pursuant to Rule 34 to Rule 41. - (2) During an investigation, the Specialist Prosecutor shall act at all times in a manner consistent with fundamental human rights provided for in Chapter II of the Constitution and shall ensure: - (a) the safety and protection of victims, witnesses and other persons at risk on account of information provided to or cooperation with the Specialist Prosecutor; and - (b) the protection of the privacy of any person.